Mulga Parrot

 About the Mulga Parrot

-The Mulga Parrot belongs to the family Psittacidae, within the order Psittaciformes.
-These birds typically live average 10-12 years, with a maximum recorded of 15 years..
+The Mulga Parrot belongs to the family Psittaculidae, within the order Psittaciformes.
+These birds typically live average 10-15 years, with some individuals living up to 20 years in captivity..

 How to Identify a Mulga Parrot